luke10x/schwember/docs/JOURNAL.md

 Now it displays .color value from VBO, but it does not seem to have anything set there while loading models.
 It prints all possible random colors.

+## 2023-09-28, Thu

+Attribute of type cgltf_attribute_type_normal is not essential.
+Material has its metalic_roughness albedo color, I use that instead.

+- Now uses material base color if texture is not provided
+- if material is not provided then uses green
+- Added sphere and mixamo enabled stickman, which has animation